-Established in 1997, full-service, sister brokerdealers CUSO Financial Services, L.P. and Sorrento Pacific Financial LLC ("CFS/SPF") provide customized investment and insurance solutions to over 200 financial institutions throughout the country.
-Headquartered in San Diego, California, with branch offices nationwide, both broker dealers are registered, licensed, and/or qualified to transact business pursuant to the laws, statutes, rules and regulations of the United States Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Municipal Securities Rulemaking Board, and all 50 states and the District of Columbia.
+Established in 1997, full-service, sister brokerdealers and registered investment advisers CUSO Financial Services, L.P. and Sorrento Pacific Financial LLC ("CFS/SPF") provide customized investment and insurance solutions to over 200 financial institutions throughout the country.
+Headquartered in San Diego, California, with branch offices nationwide, both broker dealers are registered, licensed, and/or gualified to transact business pursuant to he laws, statutes, rules and regulations of the United States Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Municipal Securities Rulemaking Board (MSRB), and all 50 states and the District of Columbia.